 - Your project doesn't get off to a good start or has lost momentum.
 With a Design Sprint, you give your project a boost or the necessary energy to push it forward

-By the end of this course
+By the end of this workshop

 - You will receive feedback from your customers on your idea